By Marcin Wojtyczka

 Protect the crew as much as possible.
 If the mast is going to come down there is less risk in having one person on deck than a full crew.

 - Ensure that the crew is safe.
-Put on a life jacket and harness
+Put on a life jacket and harness.

 - Designated person sends Pan Pan alert with VHF on channel 16.
-In case you lose your VHF aerial and radio communications, use a portable VHF or satellite phone
+In case you lose your VHF aerial and radio communications, use a portable VHF or satellite phone.

-- Get your liferaft and grab bags ready to deploy
+- Get your liferaft and grab bags ready to deploy.

 - Decide whether the mast can be safely secured to the boat or needs to be cut loose.
 If you are in rough conditions, and the mast is likely to sink the boat, don’t hesitate.
-Cut it loose
+Cut it loose (hacksaw with bi-metal blades – effective and cheap, hydraulic cutter or battery-powered angle grinder – effective but expensive).

 - If you can safely save the mast, get a heavy-duty gloves and secure the mast tightly to the deck.
-Pad any contact points using fenders or bunk mattresses to minimize further damage to the boat
+Pad any contact points using fenders or bunk mattresses to minimize further damage to the boat.

 Forestay failure